Introduction -contractor company car vs mileage allowance

 - Attend conferences and seminars.

-There will be common questions from UK contractors and business owners alike with regard to how they travel to work.
-Indeed, when they are considering using a company car or claiming business mileage these questions will include:
+There’ll be common questions from UK contractors and business owners alike regarding how they travel to work.
+Indeed, when they’re considering using a company vehicle or claiming business mileage these questions will include:

 - Is a company car worth it?